Back To Blog

 Considerations

 • Timing is Critical: The strict timelines (45 days to identify and 180 days to close) are non-negotiable.
-Missing these deadlines can disqualify the exchange and lead to immediate tax obligations.

 • Rules and Regulations: There are specific rules regarding the types of properties that qualify and how the exchange must be structured.
-It's vital to consult with a real estate professional and a tax advisor to ensure compliance.

 Add Comment